WfInstances/wfinstances.github.io/index.md

 ## Overview

-The WfInstances Browser is a web application that allows users to browse, select, and visualize the available [workflow instances](https://github.com/wfcommons/WfInstances) provided by the [WFCommons Project](https://wfcommons.org).
+The WfInstances Browser is a web application that allows users to browse, select, and visualize the available [workflow instances](https://github.com/wfcommons/WfInstances) provided by the [WfCommons Project](https://wfcommons.org).
 It is currently live in deployment at [https://wfinstances.ics.hawaii.edu/](https://wfinstances.ics.hawaii.edu/).

 ## User Guide